Swedish page here

 Electric drive is the key to sustainable transport, reducing the traffic pollution in cities.
 It will also ensure lower transportation and maintenance costs.

-Autonomous driving technology, when it becomes available, will add a substantial cost reduction and make CabiBUS the most cost effective system for public transport in and around cities.
+Autonomous driving technology will add a substantial cost reduction and make CabiBUS the most cost effective system for public transport in and around cities.